Gå til hovedinnhold

 Jotron shall not engage in or support any kind of use of child labour.
 If a young worker is employed, this is controlled and arranged according to legal requirements in terms of safety, work hours and guidance and is not allowed to interfere with applicable compulsory schooling.

 Jotron respects all individuals and is actively making efforts to ensure a good working environment characterised by equality and diversity.
 Equality with respect to gender, ethnicity, nationality, religion, age and other diversity factors, as well as openness and tolerance, shall characterise our working environment.
 Behaviour must be based on the respect for others, and other cultures, religions and customs must also be respected.
 Fair employment practises following local norms and laws is the basic standard in all Jotron entities.
 No form of discrimination, harassment or bullying is tolerated.
-The company has developed a salary system based on work experience and qualifications, irrespective of gender, age, or disabilities.

 More information about Jotron’s work for equality and non-discrimination is described in our annual statement of equality and non-discrimination.